Fluxticks/ENG1-DragonBoatRace/README.md

-# ENG1-G14 - Dragon Boat Race
+ # Dragon Boat Race ENG1 Project

-## Setup
-First of all download GitHub Desktop [here](https://desktop.github.com/)
-Login
-Then clone the repository

-## How to edit (VSCode)
-All the code is stored in the `core/src/com/dragonboatrace`
+  This is the code for the ENG1 project DragonBoatRace Game part 2.

-Press `Ctrl+Shift+B` to run the program
+  Original code base from Team 14's [repo] (https://github.com/Xychic/ENG1-DragonBoatRace)

 ## Making changes
-First create a new branch, named after what you are changing eg. if you are editing the main menu, create a branch called `mainMenu`
+First create a new branch, named after the feature/change being made (eg. CPU AI)
 Then edit the code!
 Finally add a commit message and push to the new branch